 Corns are thickened patches of skin that typically develop on the tops of your toes, or in other areas where your foot is constantly irritated.
 Corns can really hurt, and they can be quite embarrassing, too.
-At Arizona Foot and Ankle Medical Center in Laveen, Arizona, skilled podiatrists Kyle Durfey, DPM, and Brian Hiapo, DPM, offer state-of-the-art solutions for corns, calluses, and other common foot and ankle problems.
+At Arizona Foot and Ankle Medical Center in Chandler and Laveen, Arizona, skilled podiatrists Kyle Durfey, DPM, and Brian Hiapo, DPM, offer state-of-the-art solutions for corns, calluses, and other common foot and ankle problems.
 Click the online scheduler or call the office to make your appointment today.

 Corns are small patches of toughened skin with a hard middle.
 Typically, corns grow atop your toes, where your toes rub against your shoes, and they can sometimes grow between or on the edges of your toes, too.
 Corns can be quite uncomfortable or painful, and they may make wearing some shoes difficult.